FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Net Income = Revenue − COGS − Operating Expenses − Taxes − Interest

 If your SaaS brought in €12,000 in revenue last month, but you spent €3,000 on hosting, €2,000 on tools, €800 on Stripe fees, and €1,200 on a freelancer, your income is roughly €5,000.
+That gap is the second half of revenue vs income.

 Income can be negative.
-When expenses exceed revenue, you have a net loss — which is normal for early-stage SaaS companies burning through savings or funding.
+When expenses exceed revenue, you have a net loss, which is normal for early-stage SaaS companies burning through savings or funding.

 Is Revenue the Same as Income?